marijnh/Eloquent-JavaScript/04_data.md

 {{index "slice method"}}

 Reversing the array in place is harder.
 You have to be careful not to overwrite elements that you will later need.
-Using `reverseArray` or otherwise copying the whole array (`array.slice(0)` is a good way to copy an array) works but is cheating.
+Using `reverseArray` or otherwise copying the whole array (`array.slice()` is a good way to copy an array) works but is cheating.

 The trick is to _swap_ the first and last elements, then the second and second-to-last, and so on.
 You can do this by looping over half the length of the array (use `Math.floor` to round down—you don't need to touch the middle element in an array with an odd number of elements) and swapping the element at position `i` with the one at position `array.length - 1 - i`.
 You can use a local binding to briefly hold on to one of the elements, overwrite that one with its mirror image, and then put the value from the local binding in the place where the mirror image used to be.